azukiapp/docker-mysql/README.md

 `MYSQL_PASS`: Set a specific password for the admin account. (default 'azk')

 `STARTUP_SQL`: Defines one or more sql scripts separated by spaces to initialize the database.
-Note that the scripts must be inside the conainer so you may need to mount them
+Note that the scripts must be inside the container, so you may need to mount them

 Migrating an existing MySQL Server